DukeRobotics/cv-simulation/README.md

 ```

 > [!NOTE]
-> When running with a web browser, it will open with a subset of frames visible.
+> The viewer will initially open with a subset of frames visible.
 The data is still being imported in the background.
 Once all frames are imported, click the "FiftyOne" button in the top left to update the viewer.

 ## Converting from SOLO
 To convert from SOLO to COCO format, run: